 Expats should expect some degree of culture shock in Taiwan.
 Simple tasks and comforts that are taken for granted in an expat's home country aren't as easy when a person doesn't speak or read the local language.

-Once expats start learning, speaking and understanding Mandarin, their understanding of Taiwanese culture will deepen and their frustrations should ease.
+Once expats start learning, speaking and understanding Mandarin, their understanding of Taiwanese culture will deepen, making day-to-day life much easier.

 Language barrier in Taiwan

-The most difficult thing to adjust to in Taiwan is the language barrier.
+The most challenging thing to adjust to in Taiwan is the language barrier.
 Mandarin is the official language, while Taiwanese, Hakka and indigenous Formosan languages are also spoken.

-The most important thing expats can do to acclimatise is to start learning Mandarin as soon as possible.
+The most crucial thing expats can do to acclimatise is to start learning Mandarin as soon as possible.
 While it is challenging, learning Mandarin can help expats feel less isolated.
+Attending local language classes is also a great way to meet fellow expats.

 Saving face in Taiwan

-“Saving face" refers to maintaining personal and collective honour and integrity and is central to Taiwanese social relations.
-Expats should avoid losing their temper or embarrassing anybody.
-Self-control and subtlety are preferred Taiwanese strategies when dealing with conflict, as this allows parties involved to save face.
-This can be frustrating for foreigners accustomed to direct communication, but it's vital for smooth interactions.
+'Saving face' refers to maintaining personal and collective honour and integrity and is central to Taiwanese social relations.
+This means that locals, when asked a question they don't know the answer to, are likely to give an answer anyway as admitting a lack of knowledge causes one to lose face.
+Expats should avoid losing their temper or embarrassing anybody, as this too causes loss of face for both parties.
+If it is absolutely necessary to criticise someone, be sure to do it in private.
+Self-control and subtlety are preferred Taiwanese strategies when dealing with conflict.
+This can be frustrating for foreigners accustomed to direct communication, but it's vital for smooth interactions, especially in the workplace.

 Taking off shoes in Taiwan

-It is custom for people to remove their shoes before entering homes, tea houses and certain public areas.
-There are usually slippers available for people to wear once they have taken their shoes off.
+It is customary for people to remove their shoes before entering homes, tea houses and certain public areas.
+Slippers are usually available for people to wear once they have taken their shoes off.

 Dates in Taiwan

-Taiwan uses a different calendar to the West, with the first year of the Taiwanese calendar beginning with the country's founding in 1911.
-Payslips, bank receipts, licenses and tax slips often show the year of both the Taiwanese and Western calendars.
+Although the Gregorian (Western) calendar is widely used in daily life, Taiwan also has its own Minguo calendar, with the first year of the Taiwanese calendar beginning with the country's founding in 1911.
+Payslips, bank receipts, licences and tax slips often show the year of both the Taiwanese and Western calendars.

 Public bathrooms in Taiwan

-Many new arrivals from the West have never used a squat toilet, which are common in Taiwan.
+Many new arrivals from the West have never used squat toilets, which are common in Taiwan.
 While some public spaces have both squat and Western-style toilets available, many only have squat toilets.
-Bathroom stalls with a disabled sign are also rare.
-Toilet paper may not be free at public bathrooms but can be purchased from a vending machine.
-Paper isn't flushed but must be placed in the provided bin.
+Toilet paper may not be free in public bathrooms but can be purchased from a vending machine.
+The paper isn't flushed but must be placed in the provided bin.

 Traffic in Taiwan

-Taiwan’s traffic makes even experienced expat drivers nervous.
+Taiwan's traffic makes even experienced expat drivers nervous.
 Even crossing the street can be hazardous.
-Scooters often ignore road rules and drivers must constantly be aware of them.
+The dominance of scooters and motorcycles, alongside cars, buses and bicycles, creates a unique dynamic on the streets.

 Friendships in Taiwan